MikeC-A6/Vets-website-form-prototype/SPRUCE.md

 ```sh
 docker compose up
 ```
  note this will take a few minutes to build the application.
-The command line will indicate that the container is completly ready with the terminal output:
+The command line will indicate that the container is completely ready with the terminal output:

 ```
 vets-website-1  | webpack compiled successfully in ___ ms